idchoppers/Win10SetupScript/README.md

 * Installs Windows Terminal
 * Runs Debian for further configuration

-When this is done everything should be set up and installed!
+When this is done everything for Windows should be set up and installed!

 sounds.reg and openpshere.reg
 =============================